Cost of a GW Education

 Each year, GW announces estimated costs for the upcoming academic year in late February/early March in time for currently enrolled students to begin their housing and dining plan selection process for the next academic year.
 This also provides newly admitted high school students about to start their first-year and their families with the information they need to determine how to finance a GW Education.

-Direct costs for tuition, student fees, and room and board, will be billed directly by the university by semester and may vary based on the specific type of room and meal plan a student selects.
+Direct costs for tuition, student fees, and housing and food will be billed directly by the university by semester and may vary based on the specific type of room and meal plan a student selects.

 Indirect costs like personal expenses, books, supplies and transportation will also vary by student and should be considered when planning how to finance one’s college education.